01 of 06

 Attaching the Lobster Claw Clasp Closure for the Beaded Crochet Necklace

 View Z shows a package of lobster clasps.
-This was the chosen closure for the sample necklace, but there are many types of clasps that would work equally well.
+This was the chosen closure for the sample necklace, but many types of clasps would work equally well.

 View dd shows the clasp after it has been attached.
 After stitching the clasp on, continue weaving in the rest of the loose end as usual.

 You'll also want to attach your pendant.
 This one was attached by stitching it to the center point of the necklace using a bit of the same metallic embroidery floss.
 This might or might not work for you, depending on how your pendant is constructed.
 If your pendant has a large ring, it might fit over the necklace easily.
-Most pendants will have some sort of mechanism allowing you to attach them -- if not a ring, there will hopefully be some sort of clasp or attachment.
+Most pendants will have some mechanism allowing you to attach them— if not a ring; there will hopefully be some clasp or attachment.
 If not, you can always add any additional hardware necessary to attach the pendant to the necklace.